French postcard in the Les Grandes Gueules Series by Dervish International Publications, Paris, no. 102. Illustration: Jean Mulatier.

 Louis showed a penchant for tomfoolery, something which caused him trouble at school and later made it hard for him to hold down a job.
 He became a pianist, working mostly as a jazz pianist at Pigalle, the famous red-light district.
 There he made his customers laugh each time he made a grimace.

+He studied acting for one year at the Simon acting school.
+It proved to be a waste of time except for his meeting with actor Daniel Gélin, who would become a close friend.
+In 1936, he married Germaine Louise Elodie Carroyer with whom he had a son, Daniel (1937).
+In 1942, they divorced.
 During the occupation of Paris in the Second World War, he continued his piano studies at a music school, where he fell in love with a secretary, Jeanne Barthelémy de Maupassant, a grandniece of the famous author Guy de Maupassant.
-They married in 1943 and remained together for forty years until De Funès' death in 1983.
+They married in 1943 and remained together for forty years until De Funès died in 1983.

 The pair had two sons: Patrick (1944) and Olivier (1947).
 Patrick became a doctor who now practices in Saint-Germain en Laye.
 Olivier was an actor for a while, known for the son roles in his father's films, including Fantômas se déchaine/Fantomas Strikes Back (André Hunebelle, 1965) starring Jean Marais, Le Grand Restaurant/The Big Restaurant (Jacques Besnard, 1966), Les Grandes Vacances/The Big Vacation (Jean Girault, 1967), and Hibernatus (Edouard Molinaro, 1969) with Claude Gensac as De Funès’ wife, a role she played in many of his films.
 Olivier later worked as an aviator for Air France Europe.